KKhushhalR2405/DrowsinessAlert/README.md

 # DrowsinessAlert
-OpenCV model to classify human eye condition(drowsy or not).
+OpenCV model to classify human eye condition(drowsy or not)